Xcel Energy ready for summer heatwaves

 In addition to her role at Xcel Energy, Mogensen serves as a member of the North American Electric Reliability Corporation (NERC) Reliability Issues Steering Committee, which has firsthand insights into what it takes to provide reliable service to customers, and which looks ahead to identify new or changing risks to reliability that need to be addressed.

-In an emergency situation, a regional grid operator may call upon Xcel Energy and other energy companies to reduce energy use on their systems through controlled outages to support reliability on the larger grid, Mogensen said.
+In , a regional grid operator may call upon Xcel Energy and other energy companies to reduce energy use on their systems through controlled outages to support reliability on the larger grid, Mogensen said.
 The company does not expect to have to conduct controlled outages this summer and they would only be used as a last resort to avoid widespread or prolonged outages.

 If energy use needs to be reduced, the company would first encourage its customers to conserve energy.
 It would also decrease energy demand by working with large commercial customers who participate in voluntary interruptible energy programs, and it would activate the programs customers participate in to reduce usage when demand is high.